w3f/polkadot-wiki/docs/maintain-errors.md

 ## Polkascan and Subscan

-Polkascan and Subscan show the `ExtrnsicFailed` event when a transaction does not succeed ([example](https://polkascan.io/polkadot/event/2836233-3)).
+Polkascan and Subscan show the `ExtrinsicFailed` event when a transaction does not succeed ([example](https://polkascan.io/polkadot/event/2836233-3)).
 This event gives us the `error` and `index` indices of the error but does not give us a nice message to understand what it means.
 We will look up the error in the codebase ourselves to understand what went wrong.